The Sacrament of the Holy Eucharist (Holy Communion) is “the source and summit of the Christian life.”

 For children preparing for First Communion, we provide a Parish Religious Education Program (PREP) designed to give them a firm foundation in the faith.
 Please see PREP for more information, or contact our PREP Coordinator.

 If you are over 18 and interested in coming into the Church and receiving Holy Communion for the first time, we would be happy to help you.
-Please call our Discipleship Coordinator to make arrangements for preparation.
+Please call our parish office for more information.